elinck/andean_bird_lit/README.md

 # Mailing List

-All readings and email-based chatter are now hosted through our Google group / mailing list, which you can [join here.](https://groups.google.com/g/andean-bird-discussion)
+[Email Ethan](mailto::ethanblinck@gmail.com) to be added to the list.
+All readings and email-based chatter are now hosted through our Google group / mailing list, which you can [see here once you're a member.](https://groups.google.com/g/andean-bird-discussion)

 # Schedule